fotonick/cg_chatbot/README.md

 2. Install program dependencies
     1. Install [uv](https://github.com/astral-sh/uv), which allows you to reproduce my environment very closely.
     2. On non-Macs, download a recent version of the NVIDIA CUDA Toolkit, version 12.5 at the time of this writing
-    3. `uv sync` to install Python dependencies and "compile" into a runnable script. s must be rerun for every code change.
+    3. `uv sync` to install Python dependencies.
 3. Build vector store from source documents: `uv run ingest`

 # Running